 Viktoria: I took part in the course in 2021 during Covid so most of the lectures were online, although there were still offline meet-ups to work on practical tasks with mentors.
 I dedicated a lot of time to the course but was able to combine it with full-time studies at university.

 Serhii: I love the diversity of tasks you can do with Salesforce technology – it’s not just about coding.
 Every successful expert needs to know how to think outside of the box and find creative ways to build very complex tech solutions.
 It’s tricky and challenging, which I like.

 Viktoria: I like the community, business philosophy, and values.
-In just the first year of my career, I've finished the course, met people from Salesforce across the US and Europe, attended Salesforce World Tour in Warsaw, and delivered tech solutions for two projects.
-There's always something going on in the Salesforce Ecosystem - wow!
+In just the first year of my career, I’ve finished the course, met people from Salesforce across the US and Europe, attended the Salesforce World Tour in Warsaw and delivered tech solutions for two projects.
+There’s always something going on in the Salesforce Ecosystem – wow!